MEOWNDLICHT/tic-tac-toe/README.md

-# Tic tac toe (or XO)
+# Tic tac toe
-This is a basic tic tac toe game made with TKinter in Python.
-Users can play against a bot or against another player (only locally).
+This is a basic Tic Tac Toe game made with TKinter in Python.
+Users can play against a bot or against another player (locally).

 ## Installation